#BookReview ‘The French Lesson’ by @HallieRubenhold #historical

 As always in war, people are not what they seem.
 Hettie is driven on first by love, then by the need to survive.
 She is told by Mrs Elliot not ‘to trust’ and it is a hard lesson to learn.

-I learned after reading The French Lesson that it is the second of a trilogy – the first is Mistress of My Fate – though it can be happily read as a stand-alone novel.
+I learned after reading The French Lesson that it is the second of a trilogy – the first is Mistress of My Fate – though I read it happily as a stand-alone novel.

 ‘In Another Life’ by Julie Christine Johnson